0YJ/TomatoMAP/code/README.md

-# TomatoMAP Preprocess and Training Space
+# TomatoMAP Preprocessing and Training Space

 We offer a preprocessing pipeline and support training sample models for classification, detection, and segmentation tasks.